When you fight the past, the past fights back.

 Only eight episodes in length, 11.22.63 is tightly scripted (with a teleplay by series developer Bridget Carpenter) and nicely paced, the narrative (no matter how far-fetched) remaining grounded and plausible throughout, filmmakers constantly keeping viewers on their toes, the immediacy and tension never lost, despite the fact that proceedings do wander from time to time — for instance, there’s a side story that sees Jake detour to Kentucky in order to save the future of one Harry Dunning (Leon Rippy), a simpleton janitor (an attendee of Jake’s night class) whose mother, brother and sister were viciously murdered at the hands of his abusive alcoholic father, Frank (Josh Duhamel playing against type), on Halloween night, 1960, Harry left critically battered (and scarred) during the slaughter.

 With the notion of traversing through time open to endless interpretation — we’ve seen the DeLorean aid Marty McFly on his exploits in the Back to the Future trilogy (1985-1990), and of course there’s the TARDIS from Doctor Who, an advanced alien technology built by the Time Lords — this ‘time jumping’ element is presented with its own set of laws and codes — for example, one’s stay in the past always equates to 2 minutes in the present, no matter the duration of the excursion (be it days, weeks, months or years).
 Not getting too caught up in the ‘hows’ of the journey — the illogicality of time travel shrugged off as some form of hocus-pocus — it’s the ‘What If?’ question that’s really unpacked.
-Here, the past itself (which doesn’t want to be changed) works as our primary antagonist (and obstacle), our potential savior (who’s somewhat tragically destined to repeat his mistakes over and over) caught in a push-pull contest of desire vs. destiny — ‘If you do something that really f@#%s with the past, the past f@#%s with you,’ Al (at one point) explains.
+Here, the past itself (which doesn’t want to be changed) works as our primary antagonist (and obstacle), our potential savior (who’s somewhat tragically destined to repeat his mistakes over and over) caught in a tug-of-war contest between desire and destiny — ‘If you do something that really f@#%s with the past, the past f@#%s with you,’ Al (at one point) explains.
 In ways that are both painful and heart-rending, the universe ultimately teaches Jake an invaluable lesson about life — and what really matters most — this further enforced by yellow card man (Kevin J. O’Connor), a seemingly mystical bum with a yellowish card wedged in the rim of his hat.

 Such ‘out-there’ ideas are brought to life by the assured work of our talented cast.
 An unusual choice as leading man, James Franco, 127 Hours (2010), exercises his full acting range as Jake Epping (or should I say Amberson), whose fleecy hair and unkempt goatee are quickly cropped to fit into the clean and sharp shaven look of the 1960s.
 Channeling the aura of old school Hollywood legends, Franco gives a sincere and vanity-free performance, selling the emotional realism of the apathetic English teacher’s Quantum Leap turn; Jake (often) forced to shoulder some less-than noble acts in order to fulfill his burdensome pursuit — and, as our chief point-of-view, Franco’s charisma (and budding star quality) carries the project for its duration.
 Sarah Gadon, Dracula Untold (2014), is magnetic as the gorgeous Sadie Dunhill, who goes from pent-up librarian to liberated lady, her abusive relationship with pesky ex-husband Johnny Clayton (played with gleeful malevolence by T.R.
 Knight) proving to be the primary thorn in the pair’s ill-starred romance — along with the twisted hand of fate itself, which exploits love to maintain its own present-day state — the duo’s palpable chemistry so earnest that it resonates even when words are sparse.